SURVANT-Cryp/merz-text/README.md

 # merz-text

-Collection of text to be utilized in upcoming (spring 2019) audiovisual performance at <a href="http://empac.rpi.edu">EMPAC</a>.
+Collection of text to be utilized in upcoming audiovisual performance at <a href="http://empac.rpi.edu">EMPAC</a>.